 Upon request, R&A staff review and comment on proposed program narratives submitted by potential grantees to FSGU.
 The focus of R&A comments are in the areas of proposed objectives, goals, and performance measures.
 FSGU staff also request R&A assistance in the development of data reports for proposed programs.
-During the first quarter of SFY05, R&A staff worked with FSGU staff responsible for the VAWA and JAIBG funds to develop data reports for grantees that include the federally mandated performance measures.
-This effort will allow federal agencies to better report on the performance of these grant programs at the state and federal level.
-R&A staff has also assumed responsibility for the computerization of some program performance data and, upon FSGU request, we produce program status reports and/or profiles assessing performance over a given period of time.
-Some staff accompany FSGU staff on grant monitoring site visits as well.
+During the second quarter of SFY05, R&A staff continue to work with FSGU staff responsible for the VAWA and JAIBG funds to develop data reports for grantees that include the federally mandated performance measures.
+This effort will allow federal agencies to improve their reporting of the performance of these grant programs at the state and federal level.
+R&A staff has also assumed responsibility for the computerization of some program performance data and, upon FSGU request, produced program status reports and/or profiles assessing performance over a given period of time.
+Staff also accompany FSGU staff on grant monitoring site visits and twice this quarter provided training to VOCA grantees on objectives, performance measures and designing data reports to capture that information.
 [Table 3 (attached) presents FSGU support statistics for the latest state fiscal year quarter.]